58bits/hapi-link-stack/README.md

 # hapi-link-stack

 Request interface decorated methods for creating a link stack - for breadcrumb trails, and return urls.

+NOTE: This implementation only works with authenticated sessions, and expects `request.auth.isAuthenticated` and a populated `request.auth.credentials` object.
+It also assumes that the caching strategy includes a session object, onto which the link stack can be stored.

 ## Use Case